zak-9130/Detecting-beginning-and-end-of-activities/README.md

 When you use script, use csv file:

 	 - test1=IMU(path+filename)

 path = durectory of your file

-filename= name of your filewith the extension (example :"filename.csv"
+filename= name of your filewith the extension (example :"filename.csv").

 When you use notebook, use dataframe